KimJongTrill/Teruvia/AGT.md

 # Arkanan Sultanate

 Head of the government in Arkana is the Sultan from the Rethzaki Family.
 The first Sultan Jafar Rethzaki was the first leader simply by raising his independent army off the fortune made from the oil and salt mines he happened across as a young man, an imploring his neighbors to push for more.
 To represent the meaningful interests to the Sultan and the Empire economic titans serve as advisors on the Council to the Sultan.
 The people of Arkana place high value in their economic and social status.
 The most influential people are the economic titans that call Arkana home and are the leaders of their respective burgs.
-The rule of the Sultan was started by having buckets of money so it only seems fitting.
+The rule of the Sultan was started by having buskets of money so it only seems fitting.
 The sparse settlements throughout these lands are densely populated with most people congregating in the cities.

 <img src='https://www.gmbinder.com/images/TCAyokb.png' style='position:absolute;top:250px;left:8px;width:800px' />